-However, I didn’t want to continue giving these people the false impression that I’d made it back to who I was before.
-I wasn’t doing nearly as well I looked and the act I was putting on for everyone was getting very tiresome.
-I couldn’t keep hiding how much I’d changed.
+The truth was that I wasn’t doing nearly as well I looked.
+I wasn’t back to 100% and I certainly didn’t feel “normal.”
+The act I was putting on for everyone was getting very tiresome and was proving to be unsustainable.
+I knew that I couldn’t keep hiding how much I’d changed.
 I couldn’t keep hiding my weaknesses.
-I knew that I needed to start telling people the truth about my “new normal!”
+I had to start telling people the truth!

 To be completely honest, when I finally decided to try out this new approach, I was scared to death.
 I wasn’t sure what would happen.
 I didn’t know how other people would respond or react when I told them how I was really doing.
 Since I still looked “normal” to them, would they believe me when I told them that I wasn’t?
 Would I ultimately regret my decision?
 Would this decision ever come back to haunt me in any way?

 Now that I stand well on the other side of this decision, I can tell you that the choice I made to start telling people the real story about my brain injury was definitely the right one.
 It’s a decision I should’ve made long before I finally did.
 It’s allowed me to live with so much greater freedom and purpose.